Samsung/tizen-docs/docs/application/dotnet/guides/applications/uiapplication/widget-app.md

    class Program : NUIWidgetApplication
    ```

-3. The widget application starts with `Main()`, which creates and initializes the application. `Run()` method of [NUIWidgetApplication](/application/dotnet/api/TizenFX/latest/api/Tizen.NUI.NUIWidgetApplication.html) class is used to start the application event-loop. `NUIWidgetApplication` class provides two kinds of constructors:
+3. The widget application starts with `Main()`, which creates and initializes the application. `Run()` method of [NUIWidgetApplication](/application/dotnet/api/TizenFX/latest/api/Tizen.NUI.NUIWidgetApplication.html) class is used to start the application event loop. `NUIWidgetApplication` class provides the two following kinds of constructors:

    - For using the `NUIWidgetApplication(Type type)` constructor, in case the widget application's ID is the same as the application ID: